Arithmetic level raising for certain quaternionic unitary Shimura variety: Introduction

 \subsubsection{Level raising for $\GSp_{4}$}

-The most direct application of our arithmetic level raising theorem is to deduce a level raising theorem for cuspidal automorphic representations of $\GSp_{4}(\mathbb{A}_{\QQ})$ of general type.
-More precisely, we can deduce the following theorem from the arithemtic level raising theorem. \begin{theorem} Let $\pi$ be an automorphic representation of $\GSp_{4}(\mathbb{A}_{\QQ})$ of general type with trivial central character and weight $(3,3)$.
-Suppose that $\pi$ satisfy all the assumptions in Theorem \ref{intro-main}.
-Suppose $p$ is a level raising special prime for $\pi$.
+The most direct application of our arithmetic level raising theorem is to deduce a level raising theorem for cuspidal automorphic representations of $\GSp_{4}(\mathbb{A})$ of general type.
+More precisely, we can deduce the following theorem from the arithemtic level raising theorem. \begin{theorem} Let $\pi$ be an automorphic representation of $\GSp_{4}(\mathbb{A})$ of general type with trivial central character and weight $(3,3)$ satisfying all the assumptions in Theorem \ref{intro-main}.
+Let $p$ be a level raising special prime for $\pi$.

-Then there exists an automorphic representation $\pi^{\prime}$ of $\GSp_{4}(\mathbb{A}_{\QQ})$ of general type with weight $(3,3)$ and trivial central character such that \begin{enumerate} \item the component $\pi^{\prime}_{p}$ at $p$ is of type $\rmI\rmI\rma$; \item we have an isomorphism of Galois representation as in the Construction
+Then there exists an automorphic representation $\mathbf{\Pi}$ of $\GSp_{4}(\mathbb{A})$ of general type with weight $(3,3)$ and trivial central character such that \begin{enumerate} \item the component $\mathbf{\Pi}_{p}$ at $p$ is of type $\rmI\rmI\rma$; \item we have an isomorphism of Galois representation as in the Construction

-\end{enumerate} In this case we will say $\pi^{\prime}$ is a level raising of $\pi$. \end{theorem} Sorensen proves a related level raising result for $\GSp_{4}$ in \cite{Sor-level-raising}.
+\end{enumerate} In this case we will say $\mathbf{\Pi}$ is a level raising of $\pi$. \end{theorem} Sorensen proves a related level raising result for $\GSp_{4}$ in \cite{Sor-level-raising}.
 We comment that the level raising condition in his theorem is different from our's, in fact he assumes that $\pi_{p}$ is congruent to the trivial representation modulo $\lambda$.
-Also the focus of his article is different, while we assume $\pi$ is of general type throughout this article, $\pi$ is mainly of Saito-Kurokawa type in \cite{Sor-level-raising} which makes it possible to have applications in the Bloch-Kato conjecture in the $\GL_{2}$ setting.
+Also the focus of his article is different, while we assume $\pi$ is of general type throughout this article, $\pi$ is mainly of Saito--Kurokawa type in \cite{Sor-level-raising} which makes it possible to have applications in the Bloch--Kato conjecture in the $\GL_{2}$ setting.